inaka/guidelines/README.md

 1. **Concentrate on the task at hand.**

     Focus on your tasks above all.
 Deliver on time, but never compromise quality.
-Follow the processes but with reason (don’t create a detailed design and manual for a code review project for example).
+Follow the processes but within reason (don’t create a detailed design and manual for a code review project for example).

     Document as much as required by the customer, and keep your colleagues and